hrampadarath/emerlin-casa-jupyter/README.md

 ## Step 1b (Optional): Download the notebook and data provided in this github

+If you rather just test out the server, then you can use the notebook provided in this repository.

 1. Download the contents of this repository. (untar the Answers.tar file)
 2. Download the raw dataset and calibrator:
    1. (The Measurement Set) wget -c http://almanas.jb.man.ac.uk/hayden/jupyter-casa/all_avg.ms.tar